 A detailed printout of all NRC Region and Agreement State NMED data for the review period should be obtained.
 Guidance for performing NMED searches for IMPEP reviews is available in the Help Section of the NMED website.

-For Agreement States, the principal reviewer should work with the Regional State Agreements Officer and the FSME Allegation Coordinator to obtain the listing of allegations referred to the State by NRC.
+For Agreement States, the principal reviewer should work with the Regional State Agreements Officer and the NMSS Allegation Coordinator to obtain the listing of allegations referred to the State by NRC.

-For Regional reviews, FSME=s Medical Safety and Event Assessment Branch and the FSME Allegation Coordinator should be contacted for lists of incidents or allegations to be included in the review.
+For Regional reviews, NMSS’s Medical Safety and Events Assessment Branch and the NMSS Allegation Coordinator should be contacted for lists of incidents or allegations to be included in the review.
 NRC's Office of Enforcement and the Headquarters Operations Center are also potential sources for this information.

 Any incidents or allegations identified for followup from any periodic meetings held during the review period should be selected for review.